iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/AllOrAnyExp.ecdbtest.md

 | 2           |

-# AllOrAnyExp with ALL in select
+# ALL in select clause

 - dataset: AllProperties.bim